Aman-Bollam/Prosperity4/README.md

 # Prosperity 4

-Research and strategy development repo for the IMC Prosperity trading competition.
+Research and strategy development repository for the IMC Prosperity trading competition.

 This repo includes trading algorithms, market analysis scripts, backtesting experiments, and strategy variants developed across multiple rounds of the competition.